SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 Another key aspect of C++ is it's [**high level nature**](https://en.wikipedia.org/wiki/High-level_programming_language), making it easier to learn, to read, to understand and, most importantly, to work with.

+In addition to being an high performance language, it also give the programmer precise control over memory and other resources of the computer, makikng it a bit harder to learn but also more powerful and capable of doing more things.

+## Where it's used

+- Video games (especially for graphic engines and game develompment, e.g. in [Unreal Engine](https://www.unrealengine.com/))
+- Operating systems (also in C language)
+- Real-time systems (e.g. for transportation, manufacturing, etc…)
+- High-performance financial applications (e.g. high frequency trading)
+- Graphical applications and simulations
+- Embedded software (also in C language)
+- Audio and video processing
+- Artificial intelligence, machine learning and neural networks
+- Scientific research
+- Web browsers (like [Chrome](https://en.wikipedia.org/wiki/Google_Chrome#:~:text=C%2C-,C%2B%2B,-%2C%20Assembly%2C%20HTML%2C%20Java) and [Firefox](https://en.wikipedia.org/wiki/Firefox#:~:text=Written%20in-,C%2B%2B,-%2C%20C%2C%20Rust%2C%5B5))
+- GUI Based Applications
+- Databases
+- Compilers of various high-level programming languages, like C# and Java (also in C language)
+- Productivity software (MS Office, Photoshop, Maya/3ds Max, SolidWorks, Inventor, AutoCAD…)

 ## Basic information